soarsmu/Avatar/README.md

 Please use `docker attach` to go inside the docker container.

 Then, for each experiment in our paper, the scripts and instructions are in the `README.md` files under each subfolder.
-More specfically,
+More specifically,

 * Run the compressed CodeBERT on Clone Detection task: `Clone-Detection/BigCloneBench/CodeBERT/Avatar/README.md`
 * Run the compressed GraphCodeBERT on Clone Detection task: `Clone-Detection/BigCloneBench/GraphCodeBERT/Avatar/README.md`
 * Run the compressed CodeBERT on the Devign dataset of Vulnerability Detection task: `Vulnerability-Detection/Devign/CodeBERT/README.md`
 * Run the compressed GraphCodeBERT on the Devign dataset of Vulnerability Detection task: `Vulnerability-Detection/Devign/GraphCodeBERT/README.md`
-* Run the compressed CodeBERT on ReVeal dataset of Vulnerability Detection task: `Vulnerability-Detection/ReVeal/CodeBERT/README.md`
+* Run the compressed CodeBERT on the ReVeal dataset of Vulnerability Detection task: `Vulnerability-Detection/ReVeal/CodeBERT/README.md`
-* Run the compressed GraphCodeBERT on ReVeal dataset of Vulnerability Detection task: `Vulnerability-Detection/ReVeal/GraphCodeBERT/README.md`
+* Run the compressed GraphCodeBERT on the ReVeal dataset of Vulnerability Detection task: `Vulnerability-Detection/ReVeal/GraphCodeBERT/README.md`

 We also release all trained 3 MB models and datasets in this repo.
 Users can directly run the scripts in the `README.md`.